What does a sales process look like for the individual health, group benefits, and senior insurance market?

 The steps ensure that nothing is missed, everything is checked off your list, and your buyer is fully taken care of throughout the process.
 They provide expectations for your agents and producers to work from so that they can replicate success.

 Your process must be something your team can maintain for the long term.
 If your process is too laborious, has too many steps, or requires your agents to check off too many things, they will start to gravitate away from it.

-Your process should be a living process—something you improve upon and refine as your agency grows, your target audience’s needs change, and the industry changes.
+Your process should be a living process — something you improve upon and refine as your team grows, your target audience’s needs change, and the industry changes.

-Typically, any sales process will have at least five steps; however, your process's complexity and how “into the weeds” each step gets will ultimately determine this number.
+Typically, any sales process will have at least five steps; however, the complexity and how “into the weeds” each step gets will ultimately determine this number.

-When creating your process, start by asking yourself this question from Nutshell: What is the first thing that your sales reps do to connect with a potential buyer, and what is the last thing they do to finish the sale?
+When creating your process, start by asking yourself this question: What is the first thing that your sales reps do to connect with a potential buyer, and what is the last thing they do to finish the sale?

-The 5 Steps in Most Life & Health Insurance Processes
+The 5 Steps in Most Health, Group, and Senior Insurance Sales Processes

-After researching and consulting many different sales processes, these are the five steps usually present in a health and life insurance sales process:
+After researching and consulting many different sales processes, these are the five steps usually present.

 Lead: An individual or organization that might be interested in the product or service that you are selling